Conversations is a Jabber/XMPP client for Android 5.0+ smartphones that has been optimized to provide a unique mobile experience.

 The address book integration was designed to protect your privacy.
 Conversations neither uploads contacts from your address book to your server nor fills your address book with unnecessary contacts from your online roster.
 If you manually add a Jabber ID to your phones address book, Conversations will use the name and the profile picture of this contact.
 To make the process of adding Jabber IDs to your address book easier, you can click on the profile picture in the contact details within Conversations.
 This will start an add to address book intent with the JID as the payload.
 This doesn’t require Conversations to have write permissions on your address book, but also doesn't require you to copy/paste a JID from one app to another.

 Conversations is being developed on Codeberg by a team of volunteers under the lead of project founder and maintainer Daniel inputmice Gultsch.
-Translations are being managed on Transifex.
+Translations are being managed on Weblate.

 The Conversations Team is always looking for new volunteers to fix bugs, develop new features or for simply providing unique and fresh ideas that help Conversations to stay the most advanced and easiest to use XMPP client out there.